HR Employee Record Retention Guidelines in 2023

 How Long Should HR Keep Form I-9 and Employment Records?

 Form I-9 confirms that an employee can legally work in the United States.
 Employers are federally required to keep Form I-9 on file for every employee and retain the form for three years following the employee's hire date or one year following termination—whichever date is later.

-According to the Equal Employment Opportunity Commission (EEOC), employers must keep all personnel and employment records—including job applications, requests for reasonable accommodations, and more—for one year from the date of termination.
+According to the Equal Employment Opportunity Commission (EEOC), employers must keep all personnel and employment records—including job applications, requests for reasonable accommodations, alongside additional recordkeeping obligations—for one year from the date of termination.

 How Long Should HR Keep Payroll, Tax, and Benefits Records?